Requesting the Chancellor

 - Seating: When planning the seating arrangement for your event, the chancellor should be seated at the head table with other dignitaries.
 If you are not planning assigned seating for your event, you should still have a reserved seat for the chancellor.
 If lecture style seating, please have a chair reserved in the front row near the stage.
 If banquet style seating, the chancellor should be seated at "Table 1" with the other dignitaries and speakers.
 The chancellor should be facing the stage/podium.
 You may use this seat sign and/or reserved table sign.

-- VIPs: If your event will have other dignitaries present, either as part of your program or as guests, please let your scheduling manager as well as the Office of Special Events know.
+- VIPs: If your event will have other dignitaries present, either as part of your program or as guests, please let your scheduling manager as well as the Office of University Events know.
 Even if you do not plan to have the chancellor present at your event, it is important for the chancellor to know if people of note will be coming to campus, so he can properly welcome them.
 Essentially they are guests in his home, and he wants to make them feel welcome.

 - Speaking: As indicated on the chancellor’s request form, if the chancellor is speaking at your event, a copy of the timeline, attendees, speaking order, and chancellor’s suggested remarks (in bullet point format), must be submitted to the Chancellor’s Office at least two weeks in advance of the event, with the understanding that adjustments may be required.
 A member of the chancellor's staff will contact you to review your proposed speaking program.
 For many events it is protocol for the chancellor to speak first and give a welcome on behalf of the university.